Irmo Workplace Injury Attorney

 DRUNK DRIVER

 Because workers spend so much time on the job, workplace injuries are not surprising.
 Many workers are injured in horrifying falls or explosions, but others suffer injuries in more mundane ways.
 Repetitive stress or overexertion injuries are common.
+Whether you suffered a minor strain or a serious injury, you have rights under South Carolina law.

 Qualifying for Workers’ Compensation Benefits